-It is Italy and yet Sicilians say Sicily is not exactly Italy.
+It is Italy, and yet Sicilians say Sicily is not exactly Italy.
 There are lots of things to do in Sicily.

 Greeks have a lot to do with the history of Sicily (if not everything to do).
-You may heard the “Magna Crecia” terms.
-This relates to Sicily a lot.
+You may hear the “Magna Crecia” terms.
+That relates to Sicily a lot.

 Most popular things to do in Sicily

-Many buildings (churches, surprisingly) have such strong architectural elements.
+Many buildings (churches, surprisingly) have such active architectural elements.
 Visitors will see buildings with Byzantine domes next to Arab ones.

 You can explore many of Palermo options with private tours as part of your Sicily itinerary.
 See here.

 Called a Mafia city but we didn’t get that feeling while walking around the city.

 Visit the old city build with stones from the lava (ergo the dark grey color of everything).

-If you go in summer time you will be amazed with this place.
+If you go in the summertime, you will be amazed by this place.
 Part of the city is on a hill, while the rest is near the beach.
 There is a cable car to visit all and explore.

 Walk the Piazza Duomo, one of the most bright and beautiful places in Sicily.
 Visit the archaeological site of the Greek theater and the Roman amphitheater.

-Get into the archaeological site (best with a guide) of the valley of the temples and learn why this whole area existed.
-Agrigento is a Unesco World Heritage site.
+Get into the archaeological site (best with a guide) of the valley and learn why this whole area existed.
+Agrigento is also a U.W.H site.

 Try their delicious local lemon iced-water.
 Visit the Duomo as it is one of those who kept the Norman style of architecture.

 Weather in Sicily

-Many of the places you may want to visit are swarming with people in summer time (Taormina for example).
+Many of the places you may want to visit are swarming with people in summertime (Taormina for example).

-The limestone reddish and yellows, along with the dark grey of lava stone made cities like Catania.
+The limestone reddish and yellows, along with the grey of lava stone made cities like Catania.

 Moving inside the cities of Sicily

 The only thing you will find to be the same in most cities is the Duomo (The Cathedral).
-Each city has one and most seem to look alike regarding their interior.
+Each town has one, and most seem to look alike regarding their interior.

-We encountered no “funny business” in Sicily.
-Prices were fine, food was well cooked, even in snacks restaurants or in some looking “too touristic”.
+Prices were okay, food was well cooked, even in snacks restaurants or in some looking “too touristic.”

-Compared with other countries, even nearby Greece they are expensive as in Greece in the city taxi is really cheap.
+Compared with other countries, even nearby Greece they are expensive as in Greece in the city taxi is cheap.

 Read the posts mentioned per destination for things to do in Sicily and you will find lots of ideas for your adventures there.

-If you travel abroad don’t forget to book your flight and accommodation.
+If you travel abroad, don’t forget to book your flight and accommodation.
 Make sure you get travel insurance too for your Sicily itinerary.
 If you are an extended traveler, do see these travel resources.